 Speed & performance

-While Encrypt.me is able to bypass ISP throttling, which is a neat little feature, the actual speeds ended up testing average.
+While Encrypt.me can bypass ISP throttling, which is a neat little feature, the actual speeds ended up as average.

 Our USA speed test has shown still good speeds, around 80% of what we were getting as a baseline.